ARCTraining/hpc2-software/book/course/containers.md

 ### Access host storage within a container

 By default with Apptainer, your home directory and `/tmp` are mapped into the container.
-On ARC4 we also default to mapping `/nobackup` and `/local` inside the container.
 If you want other directories to be mapped, you have to ask for them.
 If you wanted `/data` to be visible inside the container, you can just do: